 We wrote earlier about how the caves/mines were a contrast to the two civilized areas before it.
 The Industrial area was our way of re-introducing civilization and ramping it up, just like the stakes for characters is as they approach the climax of the story.

 We wanted the industrial area to be big and scary, with machines and steam and full of dangers.
+There is the Sinisi Solutions that can protect one from fires, it is just one decision to safety.

 Obvious sources of inspiration we of course England during the industrial revolution.
 It fitted with our overall framing of the game as being technologically less advanced than us.
 So we collected reference materials and began to analyze materials and shapes.